joshua17sc/Buffer-Overflows/README.md

 Background
 ==========
-I'm new to this.
 A lot of people are prepping for OSCP but cannot find good scripts in Python3.

-Have at them because here they are.
-I built them to work through Ti3rius's TryHackMe room https://tryhackme.com/room/bufferoverflowprep
+I built these scripts to work through Ti3rius's TryHackMe room

+https://tryhackme.com/room/bufferoverflowprep

-Tib3rius goes through all of this stuff in the room and on their github repo https://github.com/Tib3rius/Pentest-Cheatsheets/blob/master/exploits/buffer-overflows.rst
+Tib3rius goes through all of this stuff in the room and on their github repo

+https://github.com/Tib3rius/Pentest-Cheatsheets/blob/master/exploits/buffer-overflows.rst

 Like all things in cyber, things deprecate.

 As of Oct 2020, these Python3 scripts should work.

 P.s.
 I'm not a Python developer.
 I'm a Jack of all trades.
 So my code is simple and straightforward.
-Make a pull request if you want to make it look prettier.
-Please make a branch.

-I'll go through and clean this up a bit as I have time.
+Let's walkthrough how it all works.

 Setup Windows
 =============
+Your Windows VM will have Immunity Debugger and a vulnerable application.

+Right click on Immunity Debugger and "open as Administrator"

+Then, click File-> Open -> <vulnerable application>

 To Learn More